fossasia/eventyay-tickets/doc/administrator/installation.rst

 Step 7: Reverse proxy
 ---------------------

 You’ll need to set up an HTTP reverse proxy to handle HTTPS connections.
-It doesn’t particularly matter which one you use, as long as you make sure to use `strong encryption settings`_.
+It does not particularly matter which one you use, as long as you make sure to use `strong encryption settings`_.
 Your proxy should

 * serve all requests exclusively over HTTPS,
 * follow established security practices regarding protocols and ciphers.